mosesfuraha/firebase-blog/README.md

 - Users must create an account to publish their own blog posts.
 - Users can only edit or delete blog posts they have created.
 - Respect community guidelines when commenting or creating posts.

-Remember to thoroughly test all features, especially user-specific functionalities, on various devices and network conditions before deploying to production.